milkmansson/toit-ina226/README.md

 From these, the driver computes current and power, and reconstructs the upstream supply.
 Typical wiring on breakout boards: VBUS is internally tied to IN− (the low side of the shunt).
 If your hardware is different (VBUS not tied to IN−), the meanings below still hold, but “bus voltage” is whatever is wired to VBUS.
 Most users only connect IN+ and IN−, which is sufficient for the readings shown.

 Units and scaling:
 - read-shunt-voltage:     volts (V).
-LSB ≈ 2.5 µV internally.
+LSB ≈ 2.5 uV internally.
 - read-bus-voltage:       volts (V).
 LSB ≈ 1.25 mV internally.
 - read-shunt-current:     amps (A).
-Derived from Vshunt and configured shunt resistor.
+Derived from Vshunt and configured shunt resistor (calibration)
 - read-load-power:        watts (W).
 Derived internally by the chip from current*25*LSB.
 - read-supply-voltage:    volts (V).
 Reconstructed as Vbus + Vshunt.